ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/java-interoperability/call-java-code-from-ballerina.md

 Suite #292
 , city=Royal Oak, state=MI, postal=48046}}, product=[{sku=BL394D, quantity=4, description=Basketball, price=450.0}, {sku=BL4438H, quantity=null, description=Super Hoop, price=2392.0}], tax=251.42, total=4443.52, comments=Late afternoon is best.
 Backup contact is Nancy Billsmer @ 338-4338.\}
 ```
-In this section, how to use the `bindgen` tool to generate Ballerina bindings for Java classes and how to use them was explained.
+The above sections explain how to use the `bindgen` tool to generate Ballerina bindings for Java classes and how to use them.

 For more information on various aspects related to Java interoperability in Ballerina, see [Java interoperability](/learn/java-interoperability-guide/java-interoperability/).